Welcome to The Ultimate Phalanx

 • Nyx Lotus: becomes extremely lucrative to use with potentially many white permanents on the battlefield.

-• Oketra's Monument: cheapens everything white in this deck by 1 and can generate more members for my collective to boot!
+• Oketra's Monument: cheapens lots of creature spells in this deck by 1 and can generate more members for the collective to boot!

-• Pearl Medallion: cheapens everything white in this deck by 1, with the exception of artifacts which is great value for its low casting cost.
+• Pearl Medallion: cheapens everything white in this deck by 1 which is great value for its low casting cost.

 • Sol Ring: a CMC1 artifact that comes into play untapped and grants 2 colorless when tapped; almost the best turn 1 start-up card one could wish for.

-• Smothering Tithe: not a single player I’ve ever known pays the tax forced by this enchantment, which means I can end up with one hell of a mana-advantage.
+• Smothering Tithe: opponents usually don’t pay the tax forced by this enchantment, which means one can end up with one hell of a mana-advantage.

-• Weathered Wayfarer: allows me to repeatedly tutor for any land (I usually choose utility lands like Nykthos, Shrine to Nyx), provided an opponent controls more lands than us.
+• Weathered Wayfarer: allows to repeatedly tutor for any land, provided an opponent controls more lands than the deck’s wielder.

-My avenues to obtain a little card-advantage or to just look for something my game plan requires:
+Avenues to obtain a little card-advantage or to just look for something the game plan requires:

 • Archivist of Oghma: superb value as most players tend to search their libraries regularly during games.